 You will need a writing utensil, paper and a tape measure to measure the size of your cushion.

 Ordering Your FoamTo make sure you order the right amount of foam for your cushions, measurements need to be made.
 These will be slightly different from the measurements you will record when preparing to create the cushion.

-Foam Only: If your cover's thickness exceeds a whole inch by 1/4" or less, round down to the nearest inch.
-If your cover's thickness exceeds a whole inch by more than 1/4", round up to the nearest inch.
-5-1/4" will round down to 5" and 5-3/4" will round up to 6".
+Using these measurements, add an additional 1" to the length, width, and thickness.
+Then, if your cover's thickness exceeds a whole inch by 1/2" or less, round it down to the nearest inch.
+If your cover's thickness exceeds a whole inch by more than 1/2", round it up to the nearest inch.
+A measured thickness of 4-1/2" would be increased to 5-1/2" and then rounded down to final value of 5", and a measured thickness of 4-3/4" would be increased to 5-3/4" and rounded up to a final value 6".

 After recording these measurements, contact Foam Factory with the figures, the number of cushions you plan on making, and whether you intend to make foam-only or fiberfill-wrapped cushions.
 From there, Foam Factory will determine exactly how much material you need to create your cushions while minimizing scrap.

 Measuring the Fit of Your CushionIf you replaced your cushion's old foam after making the measurements for the order, remove it once again for measuring the fit of your cushions.
 Place the empty cover on a smooth, flat surface and measure across every seam, held taut but not stretched.
 This time, record each individual side of the cushion.
 This includes the length and widths of the ears on any L or T-cushions present.
 It is helpful to sketch a rough diagram on a piece of paper so you can match each measurement with its location on the cushion to reduce the chance of accidentally switching measurements later.